The Letters of John Houghton and Theodoric Loer

 Greetings to the Reverend Father Theodoric Loer, Vicar of the Carthusian Charterhouse, from John Houghton.

-You will perhaps wonder, most reverend Father, what is the meaning of these strange letters sent to you from a far off country.
-But so you may stop wondering, know that it is the most fragrant perfume of our most exceptional Father Denis which has now drawn these letters of mine to you (or rather, to him concealed before you).
-For he has so captured our hearts with his most sacred writings and teachings that we are hardly able to be without them without great distress.
-And indeed for us his works have a more saintly and sweet taste to them than nearly all other sacred authors we have read until now (may it be said without offence to the rest).
-And so rare are these works among us in this region that we are hardly able to satisfy our wishes—namely, reading and rereading them.
-For as soon as any of them should arrive here, they are just as quickly snatched up by other holy and educated men, so that we can acquire only a few and should be forced to remain hungry.
+You will perhaps wonder, most reverend Father, what the meaning is of these strange letters sent to you from a far-off country.
+But so you may stop wondering, know that it is the most fragrant perfume of our exceptional Father Denis which has now drawn these letters of mine to you (or rather, to him concealed before you).
+For he has so captured our hearts with his most sacred writings and teachings, that we are hardly able to be deprived of them without great distress.
+And indeed, for us his works have a more saintly and sweet taste to them than nearly all other sacred authors we have read until now (may it be said without offence to the rest).
+And so rare are these works among us in this region that we are hardly able to satisfy our wishes—namely, reading them again and again.
+For as soon as any of them arrive here, they are immediately snatched up by other pious and educated men, so that we can acquire only a few, and are forced to remain hungry.

-Furthermore, the Prior of Hinton,An English Charterhouse located in Somerset. a Venerable Father in this province who had previously been at the Grande Chartreuse at the General Chapter, had told us on his return that you, Father, had promised to send however many of these works he desired if he were willing to buy them.
+Furthermore, the Prior of HintonAn English Charterhouse located in Somerset. (a Venerable Father in this province who had previously been at the Grande Chartreuse at the General Chapter) told us on his return that you, Father, had promised to send however many of these works he desired, if he were willing to buy them.
 Inspired by this news, I had hoped to shortly fulfill my wish.

-To get to the point then—I ask you Father, rather I implore you, though we are strangers to each other, to send as quickly as is convenient to you all the works of our most holy Father Denis tenfold, that is ten volumes of every single work of his published to date.
-And besides those, I also ask you to send twenty books of that little work we call On Contempt of the World,De contemptu mundi or Heptalogus in Latin; consisting of seven works of Denis the Carthusian: On the Narrow Way of Salvation and Contempt of the World, A Mirror on Lovers of the World, On the Wickedness and Gravity of Sin, A Mirror or Dialogue on the Conversion of Sinners, On the Font of Light and Path of Life, Of the Heart, and On Making Use of Many Benefits. and the same number of that little work titled Ladder of the Religious.Scala religiosum or Pentateuchus in Latin; consisting of five works of Denis the Carthusian: An Exhortation for Novices, On the Monastic Profession, On a Profitable Deduction of Time, On Life-Giving Mortification and Interior Reformation, and On Spiritual Growth and Custody of the Heart.
+To get to the point then—I ask you, Father, rather I implore you, though we are strangers to each other, to send as quickly as is convenient to you all the works of our most holy Father Denis tenfold, that is ten volumes of every single work of his published to date.
+And besides those, I also ask you to send twenty books of that short work we call On Contempt of the World,De contemptu mundi or Heptalogus in Latin; consisting of seven original works of Denis the Carthusian (refer to the homepage for a complete list). and the same number of that other short work titled Ladder of the Religious.Scala religiosum or Pentateuchus in Latin; consisting of five original works of Denis the Carthusian (refer to the homepage for a complete list).
 Have no doubt that in doing this, you shall merit much before God.
 And send also, I beg you, the individual prices for all the works requested above.
 And as partial payment for them, accept from the letter-carrier this money worth six pounds, thirteen shillings, and eight pence sterling—making to you, if I am not mistaken, fifty-two guilders and five stuivers Brabantian.
-And whatever payment remains, if you ask the Venerable Father Prior of your charterhouse to relate it to me, after finding out the remainder I will gladly send the remaining money with interest as soon as I can.
+And whatever payment remains, if you ask the Venerable Father Prior of your charterhouse to relate it to me, I will gladly send the money with interest as soon as I can.
 Or if he prefers (which I would as well due to the risks of the journey), I will pay here whomever he sees fit to send me.
-In addition, for whatever holy works of the Reverend Father Denis published hereafter, if you send me twelve books of each, I promise to return payment to you without delay immediately after learning the total from your letters.
+In addition, for whatever holy works of the Reverend Father Denis which are published hereafter, if you send me twelve books of each, I promise to return payment to you without delay immediately after learning the total from your letters.

 From our Charterhouse near London in England, July 23, 1532.